muskan70/HLDSolutions/ChatSystem.md

 2. Storage = 1 billion * 100 * 100 bytes = 10 TB per day ~ 4 PB per year

 ### Communication Between Client and servers Design
 **Stateful Services**
-1. For send/receive messages between client and chat servers, instead of using http requests or polling or long pooling we can use web sockets as it is bidirectional communication.
+1. **Chat servers**: For send/receive messages between client and chat servers, instead of using http requests or short polling or long polling we can use web sockets as it is bidirectional communication.
-2. Similarly for presence updates, use of heartbeat mechanism will be better where client send heartbeat events event 5s to presence servers, if server doesn't receive hearbeat within next 30s client will be considered offline.
+2. **Presence servers**: Similarly for presence updates, use of heartbeat mechanism will be better where client send heartbeat events event 5s to presence servers, if server doesn't receive hearbeat within next 30s client will be considered offline.

 **Stateless Services**
+1. User Service - login, User Profile
-1. POST /api/v1/user/new
+> - POST /api/v1/user/new
-- Request Body Parametres => name, email, phone, password
+> - Request Body Parametres => name, email, phone, password
-- Returns userID
+> - Returns userID

 2. POST /api/v1/createGroup
 - Request Body Parametres => Group Name, Admin UserId, List{Users}